ttalexander2/chroma/README.md

     - Follow instructions to install prerequisits and verify requirements.
     - Open Solution File.
     - Select Build > Build Solution.
- - Please note, Chroma.Mono must be built first in order for Polychrome to function.
+ - Please note, if you experience an error, try building the Chroma.Mono project first.

 ##### Mac & Linux
 - Currently does not support building on mac/linux, but support is on the way!